How Do You Become a Literary Agent?

 Believe it or not, I get emails regularly from people who want to become literary agents, and they want advice on how to do it.
-Typically, the people who send these emails are either right out of college or they’re looking for a career change, and they have no experience in the actual workings of publishing.
+Typically, the people who send these emails are either right out of college or they’re looking for a career change, and they don’t have experience in publishing.

 It’s hard to answer these letters without sounding completely discouraging, but here’s the truth: